art-media-platform/H3net/H3Lib/Documentation/H3Lib.md

 Find base cell given FaceIJK.

- Given the face number and a resolution 0 ijk+ coordinate in that face's face-centered ijk coordinate system, return the base cell located at that coordinate.
+ Given the face number and a resolution 0 ijk+ coordinate in that face's face-centered ijk coordinate syste, return the base cell located at that coordinate.

  Valid ijk+ lookup coordinates are from (0, 0, 0) to (2, 2, 2).